Pankaj-M-Deori/Social-Buzz-Content-Analysis-Analytic-Report-/README.md

 - Posting time suggestions: Based on peak user activity windows (like 6 AM and 10–11 PM), creators can optimize when to publish their posts.

-- Basic content tips: Simple, actionable suggestions — e.g., “Photos and GIFs get more reactions than audio content.”
+- Basic content tips: Simple, actionable suggestions like “Photos and GIFs get more reactions than audio content.”

 Premium Features (available through a subscription plan): For creators who want to take their performance to the next level, the premium tier could include: